ikappaki/scittlets/README.md

 - `catalog [--release version]`

-  List all scittlets and templates in the catalog for the specified catalog release version (default: `latest`).
+  List all scittlets and templates in the catalog for the specified catalog release VERSION (default: `latest`).

 - `releases`